Operator algebras for higher rank analysis and their application to factorial languages: Introduction

-Kumjian-Pask \cite{KP00, KP03} extended the theory of Cuntz-Kreiger algebras to row-finite sourceless higher rank graphs.
+Kumjian-Pask \cite{KP00, KP03} extended the theory of Cuntz-Krieger algebras to row-finite sourceless higher rank graphs.
 In their breakthrough work, Raeburn, Sims and Yeend \cite{RS03, RSY03, RSY04} established the theory for the entire class of finitely aligned higher rank graphs.
-Higher rank operator algebras have been henceforth studied in depth by various authors, e.g. Davidson-Yang \cite{DY08}, DeAcon\-nu-Kumjian-Pask-Sims \cite{DKPS10}, Evans \cite{Eva08}, Farthing-Muhly-Yeend, \cite{FMY05}, Hopenwasser \cite{Hop05}, Kribs-Power \cite{KP06} and Popescu-Zacharias \cite{PZ05}.
+Higher rank operator algebras have been henceforth studied in depth by various authors, e.g., Davidson-Yang \cite{DY08}, Deaconu-Kumjian-Pask-Sims \cite{DKPS10}, Evans \cite{Eva08}, Farthing-Muhly-Yeend, \cite{FMY05}, Hopenwasser \cite{Hop05}, Kribs-Power \cite{KP06} and Popescu-Zacharias \cite{PZ05}.
 In particular, Yeend \cite{Yee07} established the GIUT for higher rank topological graphs, a class that includes both higher rank graphs and $\bZ_+^N$-actions on commutative C*-algebras, and Davidson-Fuller-Kakariadis \cite[Section 4]{DFK14} proved the GIUT for any C*-dynamical system using a tail-adding technique.

-Recently Carlsen-Larsen-Sims-Vittadello \cite{CLSV11} established an effective theory that covers very general semigroups (and all $\bZ_+^N$-product systems).
-In contrast to the $\bZ_+$-case, the description of the covariant representations is tied to a specific representation on the \emph{augmented Fock space} introduced by Sims-Yeend \cite{SY11}.
+Sims-Yeend \cite{SY11} initiated the study of Cuntz-Nica-Pimsner relations with the aim of producing a higher rank analogue of Pimsner algebras and covers very general semigroups (and all $\bZ_+^N$-product systems).
+Later Carlsen-Larsen-Sims-Vittadello \cite{CLSV11} established an effective theory that produces co-universal Cuntz-Nica-Pimsner algebras.
+In contrast to the $\bZ_+$-case, the description of the covariant representations is tied to the specific representation on the \emph{augmented Fock space}.
 These covariant representations are characterized by equalities on finite subsets of the semigroup rather than just on $A$.
 This is not a surprise since in general a semigroup can be too pathological compared to $\bZ_+$.
 The problem is that, not just $A$, but also the compacts $\K X_p$ act on each $X_q$.
 One then has to deal with the combinatorics involved with their injective part, and the augmented Fock representation accounts for all possible mixings.

 A second point of comparison is that Katsura's approach \cite{Kat04} allowed for the further exploitation of C*-correspondences.
 This includes the C*-envelope, adding tails, minimal extensions and stability of shift relations studied respectively by Kat\-soulis-Kribs \cite{KK06}, Muhly-Tomforde \cite{MT04}, Muhly-Solel \cite{MS98, MS00} and Muhly-Pask-Tomforde \cite{MPT08}, and by the second author with Katsoulis \cite{KK11, KK12}.
 Katsura's ideal and the simple algebraic formulation of covariant representations in terms of $A$ has been proven essential to get these results.
 Compared to the $\bZ_+$-case, there is a lack of similar higher rank developments.
 The necessary, yet complex, augmented Fock space formulation seems to be an obstruction to this end.